Grading

 T2Quite difficult :

 You have tried ski touring before on single-day trips.
-You have some knowledge of the different technics (kick-turns, gear handling, etc.).
+You have some knowledge of the different techniques (kick-turns, gear handling, etc.).
 You still have plenty of room to improve.
-If you don’t already have your own touring setup, you are looking for advice to figure out what you need.
+If you don’t already have your touring setup, you are looking for advice to figure out what you need.

 T3Difficult :